dougeby/IntuneDocs/intune-user-help/check-device-access-windows-cpapp.md

 Organizations enforce requirements&ndash;such as encryption and password limits&ndash; to make sure only secure, trusted devices access their data.
 Managed devices must meet and maintain these requirements to access the organization's resources.

-When your device loses access to these resources, the Company Portal app's **Device details** page alerts you.
-It also lists the settings you need to adjust, and provides information to help you resolve them.
-After they're resolved, **Check access** to confirm that you can access resources again.
+The **Check access** action evaluates your device's settings and its access status.
+The **Device details** page lists the settings you need to adjust to regain access.

 Complete the steps in this article to check access from the Company Portal app for Windows.

 ## Check access from Device details page
 1. Open the Company Portal app for Windows and go to **My Devices**.